Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/install.md

 The Cryo-EM Processing Tool runs as a JupyterLab Notebook on the CVL@M3 Desktop.

-If you have already installed the Cryo-EM Processing Tool go to the [User guide for the Cryo-EM Processing Tool](./userGuide.md) page for information on using the tool.
+The tool has already been installed on the CVL@M3 Desktop.
+Please go to [User guide for the Cryo-EM Processing Tool](./userGuide.md) for information on using the tool.

-Start your CVL@M3 Desktop.
-An 'Advanced' Desktop is recommended to gain suitable GPU performance.

 For further information on accessing and using a CVL Desktop go to the CVL website's [Getting started on the CVL@M3 Desktop](https://www.cvl.org.au/cvl-desktop/getting-started-with-the-cvl) page.

+For other systems, follow the instructions below:

 1. Clone the GitHub repository.